business dispute arbitration in Mc Rae Helena, Georgia 31055

 • August 2023: Final arbitration award delivered.

 The Arbitration Battle: The hearings lasted three days.
 Each side presented detailed evidence including shipment logs, emails, and financial statements.
 Southern Freight’s attorney, Martha Jenkins, argued that Helena Warehousing’s operational failures resulted in a minimum of $520,000 in lost profit and penalties from their clients.
-Helena’s counsel, David Langston, brought forward testimonies from warehouse managers attesting that Southern Freight repeatedly missed delivery windows and failed to provide proper inventory data.
+Helena’s counsel, the claimant, brought forward testimonies from warehouse managers attesting that Southern Freight repeatedly missed delivery windows and failed to provide proper inventory data.

 The arbitrator, retired judge Clarence Boone, was known for his no-nonsense approach and attention to contractual detail.
 After a thorough review, he concluded that both parties shared fault: Helena Warehousing did mishandle some shipments, but Southern Freight's supply chain mismanagement also contributed to delays.